 One of the standard ways to measure women’s participation in architecture is to look at the numbers of registered architects.
 But this is no straightforward matter in Australia.
 Gill Matthewson describes the trials and tribulations of counting registered women, and finishes the most accurate count we have to date.

 Australia is a larger country, so I expected the process here to be a bit trickier – but not nearly as tricky as it has turned out to be.
 The main issue is that Australia has more than one register.
-Architects are registered according to the Architects Act 1991, legislated in each state and territory.
+Architects are registered according to the Architects Act, legislated in each state and territory.
 Each state register is separately maintained and statistics for each state are held in different ways.
 In addition, to be the signing architect in a state, you must be registered there as well as in your home state.
-As a result many architects are registered in a number of different states, and this is particularly common for architects that practice close to a state border.
+As a result many architects are registered in more than one state, and this is particularly common for architects that practice close to a state border.

 Previous attempts to remedy this distortion of the figures involved extracting those architects not resident in a state from the count.
 We realised however, that a significant number of people are registered in one state (perhaps the state in which they first obtained a job) but are resident and working in another.
 These people are not registered in the state they currently work within, because they are not doing any of the legal sign-off of projects.
 So, this attempt to account for double-ups in registrations resulted in other inaccuracies.